VasilisDev/DistributeTheaterBookingSystem/README.md

 2. Run the Server side : java TheaterServer
 3. Run the Client Side:

- a) To see all the parameters who want to run: java HotelClient
+ a) To see all the parameters who want to run: java TheaterServer

  b) To see all the tiers,available positions and their cost: java TheaterClient list localhost